bcbio/bcbio_validations/somatic_trim/README.md

 noise regions.
 Pre-trimming reads (`trim_reads: atropos` and `adapters: [polyx]`) or masking polyX regions (`exclude_regions: [polyx]`) will help avoid these runtime issues.

+## CWL and old bcbio runtimes on HPC

+We benchmarked runtimes for this somatic validation set on an active production HPC SLURM cluster.
+The goal was to compare the Common Workflow Language implementation, running using Cromwell, versus the older bcbio specific IPython approach.
+This is a exome + chr20 tumor/normal, with trimming, alignment, 3 variant callers and validation.

+The Cromwell SLURM HPC run finished with a walltime of 5:55 and the bcbio IPython SLURM HPC run finished in 6:18.
+The IPython based approach allowed 128 cores to ensure that core availability was not a bottleneck.

+Our hope was comparable runtimes, with most of the runtime is due to tool processing and minimal overhead from task orchestration and running.